Westlife: Unbreakable, Turnaround, and McFadden's departure (2002–2004)

 Brian McFadden left Westlife in March 2004.

 Westlife released their eleventh UK No. 1 single, "Unbreakable" in 2002.
 Amidst rumors of a split, Westlife released their first greatest hits album in November of that same year titled Unbreakable - The Greatest Hits Vol. 1, which peaked at No. 1 in the UK and Ireland.
 During this time, Westlife achieved a Guinness World Record for most public appearances by a pop group in 36 hours.
 The band made stop-offs in five different cities (Dublin, Belfast, Edinburgh, London, and Manchester) to promote their then-new album.
+They also continued their promotions in California and France.
 The release was followed by the double A-side single "Tonight"/"Miss You Nights", which debuted at No. 3 in the UK and No. 1 in Ireland.
 Following this release, the group premiered a TV documentary titled "Wild Westlife".
 Iain MacDonald directed it and features their daily life as musicians and their tour experiences.
 It was aired on BBC Choice.
 In 2003, Westlife went on their third world tour, the Unbreakable Tour.
 A recording of a concert from the tour in Manchester was released in November 2003.
+Then went on to have promo for the first time in Austria and India.

 In September 2003, Westlife released "Hey Whatever", which peaked at No. 4 in the UK.
 Their fourth studio album, Turnaround, was released in November 2003, earning the group another No. 1 album in the UK and Ireland.
 "Mandy", was released a week before the album and became the band's twelfth No. 1 single.
 It also won them their third Record of the Year award.
 "Mandy" is the single with the longest leap to the top (from No. 200 to No. 1) in UK music history.
 "Obvious" was released as the final single from the album, charting at No. 3.

 On 9 March 2004, just three weeks before embarking on their fourth world tour, McFadden left the group, citing a desire to spend more time with his family.
 McFadden's final public performance as part of Westlife was at Newcastle upon Tyne's Powerhouse nightclub on 27 February 2004.
 He subsequently began a solo career, and reverted the spelling of his first name back to its original 'Brian'.

 Less than a month after McFadden's departure, the group began their Turnaround Tour.
 A recording of a concert from the Turnaround Tour, live from Stockholm, Sweden, was released in November 2004.